 - i.
-Maintenance to be treated as operational expenditure (i.e. not capitalised and included in the RAB) for purposes of tariff calculation and will be defined as: "work undertaken within the port system with the intention of: - a. re instating the physical condition of an asset to a specified standard (e.g. dredging to the specified depth); - b. preventing further deterioration or failure; - c. restoring correct operation within specified parameters; - d. replacing components of assets at the end of their useful/economic life with modern engineering equivalents; - e. making temporary repairs for immediate health, safety and security reasons; and/or - f. assessing assets for maintenance requirements (e.g. to obtain accurate and objective knowledge of physical and operating condition, including risk and financial impact, for the purpose of maintenance)." - ii.
-Maintenance or projects that may be included in the RAB as capital expenditure when it results in the following: - a. an increase in the asset's useful function or service capacity (e.g. dredging to a greater than specified depth); - b. an extension of the useful life of an asset; - c. an improvement to the quality of the service(s) delivered through utilisation of the asset (e.g. the installation of a mooring system in Ngqura); - d. a reduction in future operating costs; and/or - e. the upgrade or enhancement becoming an integral part of the asset. - iii.
+Maintenance to be treated as operational expenditure (i.e. not capitalised and included in the RAB) for purposes of tariff calculation and will be defined as: "work undertaken within the port system with the intention of: - a. re instating the physical condition of an asset to its original specified/design standard (e.g. dredging to the specified/design depth); - b. preventing pre-mature deterioration or failure in order to ensure functionality for the duration of the asset's designed useful life; - c. restoring correct operation within specified parameters; - d. replacing components of assets at the end of their useful/economic life with modern engineering equivalents; - e. making temporary repairs or servicing for immediate health, safety and security reasons; and/or - f. assessing assets for maintenance requirements (e.g. to obtain accurate and objective knowledge of physical and operating condition, including risk and financial impact, for the purpose of maintenance). - ii.
+Expenditure on assets or projects that may be included in the RAB as capital expenditure when it results in the following: - a. an increase in the asset's useful function or service capacity (e.g. dredging to a greater than specified depth); - b. an extension of the useful life of an asset; - an improvement to the quality of the service(s) delivered through utilisation of the asset, or resolving the unintended consequences of a poor engineering design (e.g. the installation of a mooring system in Ngqura); - d. a reduction in future operating costs; and/or - e. the upgrade or enhancement becoming an integral part of the asset. - iii.
 Maintenance dredging must be subjected to the criteria above.

-Annexure B summarises the treatment of different assets descriptions in the RAB.
+Annexure C summarises the treatment of different assets descriptions in the RAB.